Can an Employment Contract Supersede Law

 Can an Employment Contract Supersede Law?

-Imagine this: you’ve just been handed an employment contract for a promising new job.
+Imagine you’ve just been handed an employment contract for a promising new job.
 It’s tempting to skim through and gloss over the details because you want your new employment relationship to start off on the right foot.

 If the terms of a written employment contract attempt to diminish your rights as set out by provincial laws, those terms are invalid.
 Yet, understanding where the law ends and your contract begins can be murky.